 In February I participated in a panel on transgender Catholics at the Los Angeles Religious Education Congress called “Transgender in the Church: One Bread, One Body.”
 Almost 800 people attended this session, which testifies to the intense interest that this issue raises in both our society and the church.

 The main presenters were a young man and young woman, Mateo and Anna.
 Their powerful stories of their struggles over realizing the deep disjunction between their birth bodies and their inner sense of being a man or a woman were heartbreaking and inspiring.
-Both also movingly related how their “transition” into their transgender bodies was a faith journey as well.
+Both also movingly related how their transitions were a faith journey as well.
 I was struck by their heartfelt conviction that accepting their true gender identities led them to a deeper and more authentic relationship with God.
 Hearing their stories of pain and triumph was one of the most privileged moments I have had in 33 years of being a priest.

 My brief contribution to the discussion centered on answering the question, “Why am I here?”
 That question was posed by relatives and friends who wondered about why I would “put my reputation on the line” by being associated with such a stigmatized group.
 As one put it, “Don’t you get into enough trouble talking about race?
 Why take this on, too?”